In The Grove

 Rhododendrons

 All other Rhododendrons have been planted in tact of developing of the Woodland.
-After the first 'Isle' was built, still in 1997 (September), I planted there small seedlings of Rhododendrons which I've got on the Plant Market for amators - it was 2 Azaleas without name, but probably Rhododendron japonicum and R. shlippenbachii - other 2 were also unknown, but they were genuin chinese wild seedlings which nobody knew how they will be, it was exiting too se - but not earlier then in some years!
-Unfortunately not all of them survived and one which did, I have never seen due to my depart from Yngve's garden.
-After the second 'Isle' was ready, we started build the new, the Third Isle, whch was not really isle, but it was not finish before the winter, even not before the next autumn, 1998, and the spring 1999, mostly due to Yngves illness - he had got a stroke.
+After the first 'Isle' was built, still in 1997 (September), I planted there small seedlings of Rhododendrons which I've got on the Plant Market for amateurs - it was 2 Azaleas without name, but probably Rhododendron japonicum and R. shlippenbachii - other 2 were also unknown, but they were genuin chinese wild seedlings which nobody knew how they will be, it was exiting too se - but not earlier then in some years!
+Unfortunately not all of them survived and one which did I have never seen due to my depart from Yngve's garden.
+After the second 'Isle' was ready, we started build the new, the Third Isle, which was not really isle, but it was not finish before the winter, even not before the next autumn, 1998, and the spring 1999, mostly due to Yngves illness - he had got a stroke.

-But in 1998 instead to continue building of The Third Isle, we have to start a very high raised bed, mostly till Rhododendrons, which have been already ordered and could come every dayThis bed I called for 'The Peat Bed', because the main material used it was peat, mixed with soil, but mainly much of acid Sphagnum peat, which you can buy in Sweden everywhere.
+But in 1998 instead to continue building of The Third Isle, we have to start a very high raised bed, mostly till Rhododendrons, which have been already ordered and could come any dayThis bed I called for 'The Peat Bed', because the main material used to build was peat, mixed with soil, but mainly much of acid Sphagnum peat, which you can buy in Sweden everywhere.
 The bed was thought to be built as a big container using s.c. peat-blocs as 'walls', the very large "bricks" av hard packed peat.
 It was commonly used in Sweden in building terrasses around the ponds or as a plant growing units, even used as a substrate to plant direct in the peat, especially good for plants requiering much moisture.
-We started this Project the autumn 1998, but it was only very beginning and when Rhododendrons came the same time, it was far to be ready.
-So we have build only a bit of it in very cold end of October 1998 and planted half frozen shrubs in warm compost from the Comunal Recicling Station..
+We started this project the autumn 1998, but it was only very beginning and when Rhododendrons came the same time, it was far to be ready.
+So we have built only a bit of it in a very cold end of October 1998 and planted half frozen shrubs in warm compost from the Comunal Recicling Station..
 The new bed became adjaced to the earlier built The Second Balcony to plant Rhododendrons.
 It was done not even half of the bed and that half was finish in May the next year, 1999 - and the second half in begin of November 1999.

 Using peat-blocks for building high 'walls' of the raised bed occurred to be not quite good idea.
 Both filling of peat mixed with compost, and roots of plants, pushed too hard on the peat-blocks, which can easy soaking water when raining and becoming too soft and weak.
 So, I must have after a time reinforced peat walls with piled upp stones, rather large, to keep whole 'planters' together.